ShannonRCD/Interview_Questions/README.md

 - Please review both questions before making your choice.
 - Be clear and concise in your solution.
 - If you have supporting assumptions or considerations, feel free to include them as comments or notes.
+- You may submit your solutions in advanced to shannon.siow@firstplus.com

 Good luck!